m-metz/moon-base-research-management-web-app/README.md

 1. Open the Webapp Frontend [frontend/index.html](frontend/index.html) in a web browser.
 1. (Optional) Import [MoonBase_Postman.postman_collection](MoonBase_Postman.postman_collection) into Postman if you want to test the web API directly.

-Congratulations! 🎉 You are now running our Moon Base Project Management System!
+Congratulations! 🎉 You are now running our Moon Base Research Management System!

 # Demo Functionality